The Battle of Fundamentals and Techniques: Under Armour Inc. (UAA)

 Sponsored

-As well, it is important to consider UAA stock ratios such as price-to-sales, which is currently 0.72.UAA’s price to book ratio for the most recent quarter was 2.47, resulting in an 4.90 price to cash per share for the period.
+Additionally, it is important to take into account UAA stock ratios, including its price-to-sales ratio, which is 0.74 for the last tewlve months.UAA’s price to book ratio for the most recent quarter was 2.43, resulting in an 5.03 price to cash per share for the period.

 How does Under Armour Inc. (UAA) stock rate among analysts?
 Buy, sell, or hold?